-Annually, the CCA sanctions more rodeos than any other association, pro or semi-pro.
-It is estimated that just the sport of rodeo, in Canada alone, is attended by more than 1.3 million people nationwide, with the CCA recording over 250,000 attendees at both their sanctioned rodeos throughout the rodeo season, and at the CCA Finals Rodeo in November.
+Annually, the CCA sanctions more rodeos than anyother association, pro or semi-pro.
+It is estimated that just the sport of rodeo, in Canada alone, is attended by more than 1.3 million people nationwide, with the CCA recording over 250,000 attendees at both their sanctioned rodeos throughout the rodeo season, and at the CCA Finals Rodeo in October.

-The Canadian Cowboys Association Finals Rodeo is held in conjunction with the Canadian Western Agribition, bringing in over 20,000 spectators to the venue each year.
+The Canadian Cowboys Association Finals Rodeo is held in Swift Current, Saskatchewan, bringing in over 15,000 spectators to the venue each year.

 One goal of the CCA is to promote the sport of rodeo to new members, the public and the sports media.
 The Canadian Cowboys Association has been a majorstepping stone for the careers of many professional Canadian Finals Rodeo and National Finals Rodeo Champions.
 The CCA wants to continue to offer the next generation of rodeo competitors a place to compete, to prepare them for their move to the professional arena.